 Among our team’s other achievements are improving infrastructure deployment and other CI/CD practices, implementing Google Analytics and GDPR compliance, and providing app localization services.

-Intellias has proven itself a valuable technology partner, delivering on our client’s business objectives and driving the production of their farm software solution.
+Intellias has proven itself a valuable technology partner, delivering on our client’s business objectives and driving the production of their farm software solution relying on location services.
 Even though we started as an extended team serving established delivery teams, we soon became the initiators of many positive changes that defined the entire product development roadmap.
 These include the automation of testing processes, architecture and deployment enhancements, R&D initiatives, and our invariable support for other teams.